This article was updated on February 8, 2022

 - Register your business with Google Places so it can be found on Google Maps and become an easier search for potential customers.

 As you start to show up in results, you can also use Google's analytic tools to find out which keywords are driving traffic to your site.
-Google Analytics uses this information to make further changes to your description and website to improve your local search engine rankings.
+Google Analytics uses this information to make further changes to your description and website to improve your local SEO rankings.